 Don Shula, legendary NFL head coach, dies at 90

-Don Shula, a Hall of Fame NFL coach who the Miami Dolphins to two Super Bowl titles, has died.
+Don Shula, a Hall of Fame NFL coach who led the Miami Dolphins to two Super Bowl titles, has died.
 He was 90.

 The Miami Herald was the first to report the coach’s death, citing one of his children.